ConnectingEurope/Context-Broker-Heritage-Conservation/README.md

 For more information, read the [Objective](#objective) section.

 For the visualisation layer, the [Context Broker Data Visualisation Enabler](https://github.com/ConnectingEurope/Context-Broker-Data-Visualisation) has been reused, which has been adapted to be compatible with NGSI-LD.
-The Context Broker Data Visualisation is a [FIWARE](https://fiware.org) Generic Enabler.
+The Context Broker Data Visualisation is a [CEF Generic Enabler](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/CEF+Enablers).

 You can find more info at the [FIWARE developers](https://developers.fiware.org/) website and the [FIWARE](https://fiware.org/) website.